aaronxs/Markov_Chain_Monte_Carlo_MCMC/README.md

 # Monte Carlo Simulations
-* Files wih VCM are MCMC methods applied to a variance components model
+* Files with prefix VCM are MCMC methods applied to a variance components model
+* Files with prefix Fin are MC simulations used to price different financial options